cyfyifanchen/cyfyifanchen/README.md

 <div align="center">

- 🤔 The language is CSS, it's easy to read, it's impossible to read, don't ask why.
+ 🤔 The language is CSS, it's easy to write, it's impossible to read, don't ask why.

  🤨 The editor is Vim, often spend too much time on hjkl and forget other commands.